 The GSS is proud to provide a source of funding to graduate students presenting at conferences or engaging in field research.
-Graduate students taking part in these professional development activities may apply for a grant of $499.
-Grants are distributed by lottery to top-scoring applications coded according to an objective system established by the GSS Grants Allocation Committee.
+Graduate students taking part in these professional development activities may apply for these grants, which are distributed by lottery to top-scoring applications, as determined by an objective ranking system established by the GSS Grants Allocation Committee.

 - Step 2 – Email this paper form to firstname.lastname@example.org OR drop it off in person at the GSS Office (MBC 2203)

 NOTE: Both steps must be completed for the application to be considered!

 - UPDATE October 2023: We are currently in the process of updating the Part Two form to match our new application form.
 Please disregard the request to submit a confirmation number with your Part Two application, as we are no longer issuing these numbers.

 Masters students may only receive one (1) Professional Development Grant during their program, while PhD students may receive up to two (2) Professional Development Grants.

 Please note that Professional Development Grants will be given preferentially to members who:

 - Are conducting academically relevant field research, and have clearly demonstrated financial needs; or

 - Are attending an international level event that is academically relevant (conference, colloquium, etc.), presenting research at this event, and whose funding needs are high.

 Even if you meet all of the eligibility criteria (and especially if you meet only some of the criteria), we may be unable to fund your PDG application.
 We regularly receive more applications than we can fund and so have to use a lottery-based system to determine which projects receive an award.